GBehrends/EthiopianBirdsProject-/RAxML/ReadMe.txt

 # Any program able to recognize Nexus format fils can now be used for visualization

+# 04_Modify_Lengths.r
-# Terminal branch lengths in ASTRAL species trees are not informative.
-To modify branch lengths use the 04_Modify_Lengths.r script.
+Branch lengths in ASTRAL species trees are not informative.
+This script modifies those lengths to that desired, and plots the trees.